ceddlyburge/notes-from-talks/software-craftsmanship-2019/aslak hellesoy tdd with petri nets.md

 try annd connect modelling tools to your software, so that living documentation can be generated.

-the tool that aslak wrote takes input the xml from the petri net model, and from the output of the test.
+the tool that aslak wrote takes xml input from the petri net model, and from the output of the test.
 The test must output this file, its a simple dsl created for the purpose.

 I could mention living documentation in customertestsexcel. could see if can bring in for any new stuff this year.